JGarnica22/PSlab/trackViewer/README.md

 ````
 <br/>

-BED files are easy to prepare, you can create them from a .txt by doing the following:
+BED files are easy to prepare, you can create them from a _.txt_ by doing the following:

 1. Modify your file to contain the desired columns (usally for `trackViewer`, columns 1-5 are used).
 2. Elimimate column headers!
-3. Change file extension from .txt to .bed.
+3. Change file extension from _.txt_ to _.bed_.
 <br/>

 ## Visualize data with trackViewer: